codezenn/echo-iris/README.md

 Walk up to the Jeep, say "hello IRIS," and ask a question.
-IRIS hears you through a wireless lavalier mic, recognizes your speech locally with Vosk, checks your question against a fast-path keyword dictionary for common demo questions, and either responds instantly or hands the question to a local qwen3.5:2b language model running through Ollama.
-Piper text-to-speech voices the answer through a USB sound card.
+IRIS hears you through a wireless lavalier mic, recognizes your speech locally with Vosk, checks your question against a fast path keyword dictionary for common demo questions, and either responds instantly or hands the question to a local qwen3.5:2b language model running through Ollama.
+Piper text to speech voices the answer through a USB sound card.
 Throughout the entire session, a Sony IMX500 AI camera runs YOLO11n object detection on its on-camera neural processor and shows visitors a live preview window with bounding